 Teaching kids to code at a young age helps children solve everyday problems, and is crucial to their education.
 With cars being able to drive themselves already, and kids having so many toys orientated towards electronic gaming it is almost impossible to avoid it.
-Osmo coding games for kids is the easiest way to encourage this.
+This Osmo Coding Starter Kit for kids is the easiest way to encourage this.

 Carry on to read our Play Osmo Coding Game Review

 ** We were kindly sent this from Osmo for free in return for an honest review.
 This page might contain affiliate links**